 We may incur impairment charges on goodwill or other intangible assets.
 We account for goodwill in accordance with Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") Topic 350, Intangibles-Goodwill and Other ("ASC Topic 350").
 Our reporting units and related indefinite-lived intangible assets are tested annually during the fourth fiscal quarter of each year in order to determine whether their carrying value exceeds their fair value.
 In addition, they are tested on an interim basis if an event occurs or circumstances change between annual tests that would more likely than not reduce their fair value below carrying value.
 If we determine the fair value of the goodwill or other indefinite-lived intangible assets is less than their carrying value as a result of the tests, an impairment loss is recognized.
 Any such write-down could adversely affect our results of operations.
 The UtiliQuest reporting unit, having a goodwill balance of approximately \$35.6 million and an indefinite-lived trade name of \$4.7 million as of July 28, 2012, has recently been at lower operating levels compared to historical levels.
 The estimated fair value of the UtiliQuest reporting unit exceeds its carrying value, but the margin of excess has declined to less than 30.0%.
 The UtiliQuest reporting unit provides services to a broad range of customers, including utilities and telecommunication providers.
 These services are required prior to underground excavation and are influenced by overall economic activity, including construction activity.
-The goodwill balance of this reporting unit may have an increased likelihood of impairment if a downturn in the current level of customer demand were to occur, or if the reporting unit were not able to execute against customer opportunities, and the fiscal 2012 annual impairment analysis, the Company concluded that no impairment of goodwill or the indefinite-lived intangible asset was indicated at any reporting unit.
-However, we recognized non-cash charges of \$94.4 mi
+The goodwill balance of this reporting unit may have an increased likelihood of impairment if a downturn in the current level of customer demand were to occur, or if the reporting unit were not able to execute against customer opportunities, and the long-term outlook for their cash flows were adversely impacted.
+Furthermore, changes in the long-term outlook may result in changes to other valuation assumptions.
+As a result of the fiscal 2012 annual impairment analysis, the Company concluded that no impairment of goodwill or the indefinite-lived intangible asset was indicated at any reporting unit.
+However, we recognized non-cash charges of \$94.4 million, \$9.7 million, \$14.8 million and \$29.0 million, respectively, as a result of the Company's impairment analyses during fiscal 2009, 2008, 2006 and 2005.
+The impairment charges reduced the carrying value of goodwill related to these reporting units.